 - Transcortical sensory dysphasia/aphasia - lesions are in the junction areas of the temporal, parietal and occipital areas of left hemisphere.
 Symptoms are impaired comprehension, naming, reading, writing and semantic irrelevancies in speech.

 - Transcortical motor dysphasia/aphasia - lesions are located between Broca's area and supplementary motor area.
-Symptoms are transient mutism, telegrammatic, and dysprosodic speech.
+Symptoms are transient mutism, telegrammatic speech, and dysprosodic speech.
 Telegrammatic means omitting unimportant words, as was done when sending a telegram.
 Dysprosodic speech is monotone.

 - Global dysphasia/aphasia - occurs with extensive damage to the left perisylvian region, white matter, basal ganglia and thalamus.
 Symptoms are extensive and generalised deficits in comprehension, repetition, naming and speech production.